 Christine worked so hard.
-I could see the changes she was making, both externally and internally and I was/am so proud of her!
+I could see the changes she was making, and I am so proud of her!
 Christine already knew a lot about nutrition, and she learned quickly what she didn’t, so a lot of our time was focusing on her holistic health.
-Being a new mom and a working mom, stress was a big factor, and so was time.
-But Christine made the effort and took the time to take care of herself.
+Being a new mom and a working mom, stress was a big factor, and so was her time.
+But Christine made the effort and took the time to take care of herself and we worked together to find a routine that worked for her.
 She implemented stress relieving strategies, self care regimens, and set goals for personal growth.
 Christine and her husband also made healthy homemade meals a priority for their family.

 Where Christine is Now

 Christine’s son is now almost 2 years old, and she repeatedly tells me that she feels “amazing”.
 She states that she “has never felt so great in [her] life”.
 Christine now knows how important mental health is to overall health, and she continues to take time for her mind.
 She spends valuable time with her husband and son, yet exercises whenever it feels good and rests when it doesn’t.
-Christine also feels great about her meals and about herself, has improved her career and overall situation at work, and as a bonus, happens to also be at her happy weight (more on what a “happy weight” is in a future post!).
+Christine feels great about her meals and about herself, has improved her career and overall work situation, and as a bonus, happens to also be at her happy weight (more on what a “happy weight” is in a future post!).